mulllhausen/btc-inquisitor/README.md

     --start-blocknum=STARTBLOCKNUM

 Specify the block to start parsing from (inclusive).
-When STARTBLOCKNUM is a positive integer then it signifies the number of blocks from the start, with 0 being the genesis block.
-When STARTBLOCKNUM is a negative integer then it signifies the number of blocks from the end, with -1 being the latest block available.
-When this option is left unspecified then it defaults to 0.

-This option cannot be specified in conjunction with options --start-blockdate or --start-blockhash.
+0 is the genesis block.
+When neither this option, nor --start-blockdate, nor --start-blockhash are specified then the genesis block is used by default.